rinoldm/SBURB/README.md

 * **Documentation of early cores :** unfortunately, while the events of each launch are easy to verify, the cores used before Falcon 9 Full Thrust (before B1019) are not known with certainty, as they weren't painted on the rocket or otherwise publicized.
 If you look at any public source, you'll see that most of these cores are marked as "presumed" or just unknown.
 Therefore, keep in mind that the correspondance between launches and individual cores pre-Full Thrust shown by this tool is only an approximation and may be inaccurate.

 * **Hardcoding :** not only was I not very familiar with either Python or Matplotlib, my priority here was to make something that would look pretty as a chart, not elegant code.
-More particularly, I wanted to have the best result with mode `2` in a maximized window on my screen.
+More particularly, I wanted to have the best result with mode `FT` in a maximized window on my screen.
 As such, most of the visuals are hardcoded so that it looks best in this particular scenario, and other modes and window sizes will most likely look a bit off.
 This problem concerns : the size of the icons, the size of the font for the core numbers on the left axis and for the number of days in the reuse rectangles, the spacing between the left axis and the core version names, and the width of the Falcon Heavy rectangle.
 I may or may not try to fix those in the future.